RipenedCoconut/MSP430-ASM/PatternGame/README.md

 ## Usage

- To use these files, download the pattern game folder as a zip file.
+ To use these files, download the latest release zip file.
 Open CCStudio 12 and import the PatternGame.zip file to your workspace.
 You can then flash or debug the main.asm file.